 The transverse saxophone is a 3D-printed acoustic instrument that reproduces the sound of the saxophone.

-Its body was printed in PVC using the Catia software, on which was fixed a machined soprano saxophone mouthpiece.
-A custom analog input card allowed to sense the acoustic pressure inside the mouthpiece.
-The early prototype was designed from acoustical analyses of a standard saxophone.
+Its body, printed in PVC using the Catia software, was equipped with a machined soprano saxophone mouthpiece.
+A custom analog input card allowed to sense acoustic pressure inside the mouthpiece.
+The early prototype was designed based on acoustic modelling of a standard conic saxophone.

 The project was developed with Jean Kergomard and Patrick Sanchez in collaboration with Laboratoire de Mécanique et d’Acoustique (CNRS), in the context of the ENS Paris-Saclay Bachelor’s Degree in Physics.